Pipelines

 id: 40d21649-a47h-437b-09hn-plm75edc1bn

-Make sure you are in the folder quick_start which contains a simple pipeline composed by two simple functions.
+Ensure you are in the 01-quick_start folder, which contains a simple pipeline composed of two functions.

 flowchart LR id0[(taxi_fhvhv)]-->id2[models.trips_and_zones] id1[(taxi_zones)] --> id2[models.trips_and_zones] id2[models.trips_and_zones]-->id3[models.normalized_taxi_trips]

-To run a bauplan pipeline, simply execute bauplan run in your terminal from the pipeline folder.
+To run a bauplan pipeline, execute bauplan run in your terminal from the pipeline folder.
+For now, we will continue running in memory (details below).

-Note that even if the pipeline runs remotely, we are able to see what happens in real time directly in the terminal.
-Every print statement in your code will be printed directly in the terminal, which is very useful while developing.
+While the pipeline runs remotely, you can monitor its progress in real-time through the terminal.
+Any print statements in your code will appear directly in the terminal, which is very useful during development.

-If you want to see a quick preview of the tables that compose the pipeline in the terminal add –head:
+To see a preview of the pipeline’s tables in the terminal, add --head:

-The starting point of the pipeline are two tables in the data lake taxi_fhvhv and taxi_zones.
-The subsequent nodes are called “models” and in this case are expressed as Python functions (we will see how to mix and match Python and SQL later).
-To tell the system what Python function is a model, we use the decorator @bauplan.model().
+The pipeline begins with two tables from the data lake: taxi_fhvhv and taxi_zones.
+The subsequent nodes, called “models,” are expressed as Python functions (we will explore combining Python and SQL later).
+To designate a Python function as a model, we use the @bauplan.model() decorator.

-• The first model here is the function trips_and_zones, which takes taxi_fhvhv and taxi_zones , and join them on PULocationID and DOLocationID.
+• The first model, trips_and_zones, takes taxi_fhvhv and taxi_zones as input and joins them on PULocationID and DOLocationID

-• The second model is the function normalized_taxi_trips, which will take the output table of the previous model, do some data cleaning and normalization using Pandas and return a final table.
+• The second model, normalized_taxi_trips, takes the output table from the previous model, performs data cleaning and normalization using Pandas, and returns a final table

-The relationship between the nodes is expressed by naming convention by simply passing the first model as the input argument to the second in the code: the model trips_and_zones is the input of the second model normalized_taxi_trips.
+The relationship between the nodes is expressed through naming conventions by passing the first model as an input argument to the second in the code: the model trips_and_zones serves as input for normalized_taxi_trips.

 Note

-Models in Bauplan are essentially functions from tabular objects to tabular objects.
-They are not to be confused with ML models.
+Models in bauplan are functions that transform tabular objects into tabular objects.
+They should not be confused with ML models.

 Python environments